 As a child, I would go out with my sister and pick wild raspberries.
 We'd help our mom make jellies, jams, pies and muffins with the berries.
 Now, I like to make these muffins on weekend mornings when I have a few extra moments to enjoy them with a cup of tea.

-My husband and children enjoy these tender coffee cake-like muffins as a quick breakfast or snack on the run.
+These muffins remind us of coffee cake, and my husband and kids love them as a quick breakfast or snack on the run.
 The drizzle of glaze makes them pretty enough for company. —Dulcy Grace, Roaring Spring, Pennsylvania